michalmonday/Program-Behaviour-Anomaly-Detection-Benchmark/README.md

 ## How to add a new detection method

-The best way to start is to copy and rename an already made method.
-We can copy `scripts/isolation\_forest`, rename the folder to `scripts/new_method`, then rename the python file inside the folder (to `scripts/new_method/new_method.py`) and the class name inside the python file.
+The best way to start is to copy and rename an already implemented method.
+We can duplicate and rename `scripts/isolation_forest/isolation_forest.py` into `scripts/new_method/new_method.py`, and rename the class inside it into `New_Method`.
 At this point the code inside the file will look like this:

 ```python
 # <bunch of unused imports>